pkgcloud/pkgcloud/docs/providers/openstack/network.md

 **Networks**

 #### client.getNetworks(callback)
-Lists all networks that are available to use on your Openstack account
+Lists all networks that are available to use on your OpenStack account

 Callback returns `f(err, networks)` where `networks` is an `Array`